testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 :include-image: game-store-main-page.png {fit: true}

-It has CLI tool to help admins to manage the product.
+It has CLI tool to help admins to manage the list of games.

 :include-cli-command: gs-admin list {stickySlide: "top 20%"}